Can a Legal Document Be Ignored If the Rules of Service Were Broken?

 (b) came to the person’s notice only at some time later than when it was served or is deemed to have been served.

-Interestingly, despite the formality of the rules, where a document comes to the attention of the intended recipient by a means other than the formal manner prescribed in the Rules of the Small Claims Court, the service is, generally, deemed valid.
-Essentially, the law considers that where a document is served, meaning received by the intended recipient, in a manner other than as per the formal rule, the rule is made moot as the purpose of the rule is simply to ensure that the document is received by the intended recipient.
-Accordingly, where an intended recipient received a document in a manner other than per the prescribed rule, the intended recipient is unable to argue that such occurred improperly.
-This principle was explained well, albeit by the Alberta Court of Appeal and thereby persuasive rather than binding on Ontario courts, within the case of Hansraj v.
-Ao, 2004 ABCA 223 as well as stated with brevity in the Ontario case of Atlantic Construction Group Inc. v.
-2567616 Ontario Inc., 2021 ONSC 2658 wherein each it was respectively said:
+Interestingly, despite the formality of the Rules, where a document comes to the attention of the intended recipient by a means other than the formal manner prescribed in the Rules of the Small Claims Court, the service is, generally, deemed valid.
+Essentially, the law considers that where a document is served, meaning received by the intended recipient, in a manner other than as per the formal Rules, the rule is made moot as the purpose of the rule is simply to ensure that the document is received by the intended recipient.
+As such, when an intended recipient receives a document in a manner other than per the prescribed Rules, the recipient is precluded from arguing that receipt of the document occurred improperly.
+This principle finds ample support from the cases of Smith v.
+Toronto (City), 2023 ONSC 4298, Atlantic Construction Group Inc. v.
+2567616 Ontario Inc., 2021 ONSC 2658, and Hansraj v.
+Ao, 2004 ABCA 223, whereas in each of these cases it was respectively stated:

 The court will not set aside service of a document, or set aside a later step needing service, such as default judgment, if the intended recipient (defendant) later actually got the document, or notice of it: Vidito v.
 Veinot (1912) 1912 CanLII 447 (NS CA), 10 E.L.R.
 292, 3 D.L.R.
 179 (N.S.) (writ of summons); Hoehn v.
 Marshall (1917) 12 O.W.N.
 193; Morozuk v.
 Fedorek 1941 CanLII 224 (AB CA), 1 W.W.R.
 382, 389 (Alta.
 C.A.); Cdn.-Dom.
 Leasing Corp. v.
 Corpex 1963 CanLII 168 (ON SC), 2 O.R.
 497 (M.), affd. id. at p.
 499n.; Pettigrew v.
 Robb A.U.D.
 (M.) 1296, 1297-8, J.D.E.
 8303-19103 (Oct.
 26, 1983); A.-G. Can. v.
 Doucette (1992) 1992 CanLII 14217 (AB QB), 133 A.R.
 68, 71-2, 11 C.P.C.
 (3d) 81 (paras.
 14-16); Hnatyshyn Singer Thorstad v.
 Robson (1998) 33 C.P.C.
 (4th) 135 (Sask.).